-SPECIAL OLYMPICS NEBRASKA FITNESS COMBINE2022 PLAYBOOK
+SPECIAL OLYMPICS NEBRASKA

+FITNESS COMBINE

+2024 P L A Y B O O K

+THE GAME PLAN

-Special Olympics Nebraska - Our Fiftieth Year - 2022
+Hi Special Olympics Nebraska athletes, partners, and coaches!

-Nebraska THE GAME PLAN Hi Special Olympics Nebraska athletes, partners, and coaches!
-We are excited for you to participate in the 2022 Winter Fitness Challenge.
+We are excited for you to participate in the 2024 Winter Fitness Challenge!

 Fitness as a sport was designed with flexibility in mind.
 The goal of the program is to provide athletes and partners with five to ten weeks of training that will increase strength, flexibility and overall physical performance.
 This can be done at home or at a team practice.
-Participants will strive to demonstrate increased physical performance week over week with improved measurables for a variety of competitions.
+Participants will strive to demonstrate increased physical performance, week over week, with improved measurables for a variety of competitions.

 Fitness assessments can be conducted virtually or in-person following school, state and local government guidelines.
 This guide will walk you through the entire program, what to expect, how to score and how to become more fit!

-In schools, these activities can be done in homeroom, Unified PE, Unified Club, or other down-time!
+In schools, these activities can be done in homeroom, Unified PE, Unified Club, or other down-time.
 Choose a student leader to help run the stopwatch and another to record scores.
 Students will compete in your classroom for the top score, and that score will go on to compete against other teams across Nebraska and earn rewards.

 Whether practicing virtually or in-person, our hope is that athletes will be able to socialize, practice and encourage their teammates to strive for individual health and fitness improvements.
-This is a new adventure for us, too!
 Please let your Special Olympics Nebraska team know if you have any questions along the way.

 Excited to see you in action, The Special Olympics Nebraska Team

-Special Olympics Unified Champion Schools WINTER FITNESS COMBINE THE OVERVIEW Participants should focus on improving their personal scores in each of the events.
-AM A FIT Participants will complete the events, competing against their teammates, and coaches/teachers will submit their top scorers to Special Olympics Nebraska to compete against other schools statewide.
-Scores can be emailed to playunified@sone.org or electronically using this link.
-Teams can also complete the goal-setting and healthy habits activities and share their progress with Special Olympics Nebraska.
+Participants should focus on improving their personal scores in each of the events.

+Participants will complete the events, some competing against their teammates, and coaches/teachers/parents/caregivers will submit their top scorers to Special Olympics Nebraska to compete against other schools and individuals state-wide.
+Scores can be emailed to health@sone.org or electronically using a link that will be supplied at the beginning of each fitness week.

+Teams or individuals can also complete the goal-setting and healthy habits activities and share their progress with Special Olympics Nebraska.
 We will be sharing weekly results and winners.

 The goal of the Winter Fitness Combine is to stay active during the cold Nebraska months and continue to train, getting #strongereveryday